FRBNY-DSGE/DSGE.jl/docs/src/julia_forecasting.md

 allows all users to access high-quality open-source code.
 Thanks to this system, Julia developers can focus their development time on the issues and projects they really care about, without having to repeatedly reinvent the wheel.
-For example, DSGE.jl* depends on the [DataFrames.jl](https://github.com/JuliaStats/DataFrames.jl) package to help us manage data and dates.
-Similarly, DSGE.jl* is available for members of the community to modify, extend, and make use of as they see fit.
-In this spirit, we have decided to break out some DSGE-independent components of DSGE.jl* into their own package.
+For example, DSGE.jl depends on the [DataFrames.jl](https://github.com/JuliaStats/DataFrames.jl) package to help us manage data and dates.
+Similarly, DSGE.jl is available for members of the community to modify, extend, and make use of as they see fit.
+In this spirit, we have decided to break out some DSGE-independent components of DSGE.jl into their own package.

 DSGE models define a linear system that links observed variables to unobserved states.
 In order to actually perform inference on these latent states, we apply the Kalman filter and smoothing algorithms.
-State space models are commonly used across many disciplines, and indeed the routines we use in DSGE.jl* can be applied to any sort of linear state space model.
-As such, we have decided to move the filtering and smoothing routines that we have historically used with the DSGE model into [StateSpaceRoutines.jl](https://github.com/FRBNY-DSGE/StateSpaceRoutines.jl), a new package that will provide DSGE.jl*-independent filtering and smoothing routines.
+State space models are commonly used across many disciplines, and indeed the routines we use in DSGE.jl can be applied to any sort of linear state space model.
+As such, we have decided to move the filtering and smoothing routines that we have historically used with the DSGE model into [StateSpaceRoutines.jl](https://github.com/FRBNY-DSGE/StateSpaceRoutines.jl), a new package that will provide DSGE.jl-independent filtering and smoothing routines.

-*StateSpaceRoutines.jl* currently features the one filter and four smoothers we most commonly use in DSGE.jl*.
+*StateSpaceRoutines.jl* currently features the one filter and four smoothers we most commonly use in DSGE.jl.
 On the filtering front, we implement the standard Kalman filter found in James Hamilton's *Time Series Analysis* *StateSpaceRoutines.jl* also contains two Kalman smoothers and two simulation smoothers.
 In addition to the Kalman smoother presented in *Time Series